CompPhysics/ComputationalPhysics/doc/Programs/ParallelizationOpenMP/README.txt

 For linux users, compile and link with c++ -O3 -fopenmp -o <executable>  <nameofprogram>

-For OS X users, you need to install clang-omp using brew, that is brew install clang-omp
+For OS X users install libomp
+brew install libomp
+and compile and link as

+c++ -o <name executable> <name program.cpp>  -lomp